DataVisualizationW18/DevRepo/README.md

 In the same DevRepo directory run the following commands:

-If you are using Linux or iOS:
+If you are using Linux or OSX:

     $ pip3 install xlrd